grematt/RPC-Lang-Compiler/README.md

 …
 ```

-When initializing an array with brackets, values in the bracket must be literals of the same type, meaning no variables.
+When initializing an array with braces, values in the bracket must be literals of the same type, meaning no variables.
 This is also one of the
 only situations where primitive types will not be implicitly casted.

 ```